noxygalaxy/TWLauncher/README.md

 - **Contributors**: [@dropalways](https://github.com/dropalways).
 - **Made with**: Love and Node.js <3
 - **Special Thanks**: To the Teeworlds community for inspiration :)
+- **More Special Thanks**:
+  - @sollybunny & @sjrc6 for allowing me use their Tater Client in launcher.
+  - @handerfall for allowing me use their Cactus Client in launcher.

 ## License